yuma140902/tempura/README.md

 # Tempura

-Static site generator (SSG) using handlebars and pulldown-cmark, written in Rust.
+Tempura is a Static Site Generator (SSG) written in Rust.
+It can generate HTML from Markdown documents and Handlebars templates.
+It can also handle static content including images and CSS files, and resolve paths accurately.

 ## Installation